Courtesy of Laurence Lambrecht

 Overview

 The East Course at Baltimore Country Club, also known as the Five Farms Course, was one of many outstanding A.W.
 Tillinghast designs nationally ranked for decades by Golf Digest.
 Still, even jewels need polishing now and then.
-The club brought in Keith Foster, perhaps the most modest of modern-day course architect.
-He chooses to work solely on restorations, no more than two at one time, and declines to self-promote.
+The club brought in Keith Foster, perhaps the most modest of modern-day course architects.
+He chooses to work solely on restorations, no more than two at a time, and declines to self-promote.
 At Baltimore Country Club, Foster removed trees (which nearly everyone is doing these days), rebuilt greens to make them manageable with today’s green speeds, re-established Tillinghast’s bunkering, regrassed everything and brought back sparkle to the East Course.
-The par 3s here rank among the best Tillinghast built, as does the stretch run from the par-5 14th to the strong par-3 17th.
+The par-3s here rank among the best Tillinghast built, as does the stretch run from the par-5 14th to the strong par-3 17th.

 About